 Bullet resistant doors are often used in government buildings, cashier stands, high crime areas, or any structure where increased safety is desired.
 They are generally tested in accordance with UL 752 and assigned a level from 1-10 that defines how resistant the door is to gunfire.
+These are not bullet proof doors.

 Steel doors are typically available up to level 8.
 A security consultant should analyze the building conditions to determine the appropriate bullet resistance level required.